 We live in a totally anomalous time.

 Oil and gas are among the energy sources with the highest energy return on invested energy (EROI) next to nuclear power and hydropower.

-This means that prices will gradually return to their “old” new normality, which in the past was well over USD 100 per barrel.
+Prices will gradually return to their “old” new normal, which in the past meant oil prices well above $100 per barrel.

-It is unlikely that people, industry and society as a whole will be able to afford this luxury at a price of over 100 dollars per barrel.
-The reasons for this are the financial crisis, demographic change, global dependence on this limited resource, the level of innovation and many other factors that shape the future of oil.
+It is unlikely that people, society and industry will be able to afford this black gold, this luxury good at a price of over $100 per barrel.
+The reasons are the financial crisis, demographic change, global dependence on this limited resource, the level of innovation and many other factors that shape the future of oil.

-In fact, we are witnessing the gradual decline in oil prices.
-Oil prices are falling to a much lower level.
-Prices are around 50 dollars for each barrel of oil when the economy is not doing so well, prices stayed around $50 per barrel oil.
+In fact, things may turn out differently.
+We are witnessing a drop in oil prices.
+Oil prices have fallen to much lower levels.
+As long as the economy was not doing so well, prices stayed around $50 per barrel oil.
 The longer prices stay at that level, the more likely it is that prices will overshoot again.
 The point is that consumers need to be able to pay the higher oil prices.
 That’s the demand aspect.
-It is unlikely that financially troubled economies in Western and Southern Europe will be able to pay prices well above $100 per barrel of oil.
+It is unlikely that consumers in Western and Southern Europe will be able to pay prices well above $100 per barrel of oil.

 Over time, structures and organizations that cannot withstand these price fluctuations will disappear.

-What we are currently experiencing in Germany is a shift of power from large energy companies to smaller public utilities.
-After an initial phase of privatization, there is now renewed strong pressure on the state to manage the electricity infrastructure itself.
+In Germany, we are currently observing a shift in power from large energy corporations to smaller municipal utilities.
+After an initial phase of privatization, there is now renewed pressure on the state to manage the electricity infrastructure itself.
 This view of having the state manage the power grids is supported by many and large segments of the population.
-This new approach is supported across all age groups.
+This new approach also finds support across all age groups.
 In 2015 alone, we witnessed the break-up of E.ON, the world’s largest private electricity company, and RWE, the second largest German electricity company.
-This will be a structural change in the industry.
+There will be further structural changes in the industry.

 A train wreck to the future.
 Or hypomobile joints?